neul-labs/gity/docs/architecture.md

 # Architecture

-Gitz ships as a single executable that hosts three faces:
+Gity ships as a single executable that hosts three faces:

-- **CLI** – parses commands like `gitz register`, `gitz list`, etc.
+- **CLI** – parses commands like `gity register`, `gity list`, etc.
-- **Daemon subcommand** – invoked via `gitz daemon run` to keep the background service alive.
+- **Daemon subcommand** – invoked via `gity daemon run` to keep the background service alive.
-- **Tray client** – launched with `gitz tray`, surfaces Info/Exit controls.
+- **Tray client** – launched with `gity tray`, surfaces Info/Exit controls.

 All three surfaces run unchanged on Windows, macOS, and Linux; the daemon selects the right watcher backend and tray bindings at startup.
-The daemon itself runs inside a Tokio runtime that drives the scheduler ticks and hosts the async-nng server on `tcp://127.0.0.1:7557` (overridable via `GITZ_DAEMON_ADDR`).
+The daemon itself runs inside a Tokio runtime that drives the scheduler ticks and hosts the async-nng server on `tcp://127.0.0.1:7557` (overridable via `GITY_DAEMON_ADDR`).
 Internally the CLI/tray faces connect to the daemon core through `async-nng` IPC sockets even though they live in the same binary.
 This keeps the runtime resident while short-lived commands come and go.

 ```
 ┌─────────────────────────────────────────────────────┐
-│                      gitz                           │
+│                      gity                           │
 │ ┌─────────┐   async-nng    ┌──────────────────────┐ │
 │ │ CLI     │ ─────────────► │ Daemon Core          │ │
 │ └─────────┘ ◄───────────── │ (watch/schedule/etc) │ │